 However, if you like the taste of a fried donut, here’s how to make some at home easily with a shallow frying pan.
 If you have a small-sized deep fryer that’s convenient and easy to clean, feel free to use them.
 If not, then a normal frying pan works just fine.

-Pour some oil, about an inch up to the side of the pan.
+Pour some high-rated frying oil for donuts, about an inch up to the side of the pan.
 Let it boil until you see tiny bubbles when sprinkling some flour in it.

 Simply put your donuts in the pan and fry each one for about 3 minutes per side.
 If your donuts get to a shade of golden brown and soft to the touch, it’s done.
 Take it out and put it over a rack to drain as much oil as possible.
 When the surface cools down, glaze with whatever flavor you like!